YubaAi/demo/README.md

 # This is a file that shows how the project (CMSISNN Camera Application) was developed
 This is a readme file

+This a just a change

+An update is being added